-Fibreglass pools are growing in popularity
+Fibreglass pools are becoming very popular

 Fibreglass pools can cost less to build

-In most cases, fibreglass pools are cheaper to build than concrete pools.
+In most cases, fibreglass pools are cheaper and quicker to build than concrete pools.
 This is because the time and materials needed to construct the pool is much less in the case of fibreglass.
 In short, this reduced time and effort translates into lower purchase costs for the buyer.

 “Fibreglass is a durable and smooth surface that is less expensive than other surfaces and is constructed much faster than other pool types”